-Dr. Aultman-Hall is active with the Transportation Research Board of the National Academies including a task force on the future of the National Household Transportation Survey (NHTS), the Travel Behavior and Values Committee, and the National Transportation Data Committee.
+Dr. Aultman-Hall is active with the Transportation Research Board of the National Academies including chairing a task force planning the 2018 National Household Transportation Survey (NHTS) Conference, membership on the Travel Behavior and Values Committee, and chairing the National Transportation Data Committee.
 She recently founded a new TRB sub-committee on long distance and inter-city travel.
-At UVM, Dr. Aultman-Hall has recently served on the executive of the Faculty Senate, steering committees for implementation of the university’s new budget model and the new system of administrative unit review.
+At UVM, Dr. Aultman-Hall has recently served on the executive of the Faculty Senate and the committee overseeing the new system of administrative unit review.
+She is currently a member of the steering committee for review of the university's new budget model.